 It’s quite a nice combination of very fascinating and interweaved story.

 Steve Mirsky: Yeah, you’ve got direct.
-You go – Paoli is a major player.
+You go – Pauli is a major player.

 Ray Jayawardhana: Indeed.